Advertiser disclosure

 faq image

-💡In some cases, touch-ups or replacements may be needed if the veneers are damaged, worn down, or lost color.
-Regular checkups will ensure your veneers stay in top condition.
+In some cases, touch-ups or replacements may be needed if the restorations are damaged, worn down, or lose color.
+Regular checkups will ensure your dental work stays in top condition.

 Affordability

-The best veneers in Thailand are approximately 50% to 80% cheaper than in the USA.
-The best dentist in Thailand for veneers charges less than an average specialist in Western countries.
+Veneers in Thailand cost $93–$1,110 per tooth compared to $1,200–$2,400 in the USA, representing up to 92% savings according to Bookimed data.
+Even the best dentist in Thailand for cosmetic treatments charges less than an average specialist in Western countries.

-Thai clinics are accredited by JCI and ISO 9001 for high quality and patient safety.
+Leading Thai dental facilities maintain JCI and ISO 9001 accreditation for high quality and patient safety.
 Medical institutions often have affiliations with renowned international dental organizations, such as the American Dental Association (ADA) and the European Society of Cosmetic Dentistry (ESCD).

 faq image